notepad-plus-plus/npp-usermanual/content/docs/getting-started.md

 4. If you open the certificate again, the **General** tab now shows the certificate's purpose, and the **Certification Path** tab will show it's trusted.
 5. If you ever want to _remove_ that Trusted Root CA certificate (for example, if you stop trusting Notepad++'s certification/signature):
     - Use `Win+R` to bring up **Run** dialog, and run either `certmgr.msc` or `certlm.msc`.
       - If you chose `Current User` as the installation location above, use `certmgr.msc`.
+But the recommendation above is to now use `Local Machine` if possible.
       - If you chose `Local Machine` as the installation location above, use `certlm.msc`.
 You may need to use elevated UAC permission.
       - If you run the wrong msc, you will not be able to see the certificate.
     - Navigate to `Trusted Root Certification Authorities` > `Certificates` .
     - Scroll down until you find `Notepad++ Root Certificate`, and right click on it, then **Delete** and **Yes**.

 Two more hints, if you are having trouble locating the certificate after you think you've installed it per the instructions above:
-1. Remember that picking `Current User` or `Local Machine` decides whether you should use `certgr.msc` or `certlm.msc` , so run the right utility:     - If you chose `Current User` as the installation location above, use `certmgr.msc`.
+1. Remember that picking `Current User` or `Local Machine` decides whether you should use `certgr.msc` or `certlm.msc` , so run the right utility:
     - If you chose `Current User` as the installation location above, use `certmgr.msc`.
+But the recommendation above is to now use `Local Machine` if possible.
     - If you chose `Local Machine` as the installation location above, use `certlm.msc`.
 You may need to use elevated UAC permission.
     - If you run the wrong msc, you will not be able to see the certificate to verify or uninstall it.
 2. In either `certmgr.msc` or `certlm.msc`, you can search for Notepad++ certificates by using **Action > Find Certificates...**